Harvard Plate Stacks: The Menzel Gap

 In 1952, Donald Howard Menzel was appointed the director of the Harvard College Observatory.
-According to Dorriet Hoffliet, one of the first things he undertook with his new appointment was the systematic shuttering of the photographic program at Harvard.
+According to Dorrit Hoffleit, one of the first things he undertook in his new appointment was the systematic shuttering of the photographic program at Harvard.
 This included abandoning the Boyden Observatory, and the culling of thousands of plates from 1960-1965 through the creation of a Plate Stacks committee that excluded the voices of the curator of the collection, as well as those employed at the time as computers.
 This committee would meet and vote to destroy whole series of plates including experimental plates and early spectra plates.
 Because of Harvard's outsized role in the creation of astronomical glass plates even in this era, the resulting gap in astronomical data from the 1950s to the 1960s is referred to as the "Menzel Gap" by modern astrophysicists.

 Armagh-Dunsink-Harvard telescope

 In 1947 through a chance meeting in the Shannon Airport with Harvard College Observatory director, Harlow Shapley, and Irish President (Taoiseach), Éamon de Valera led to the idea and further creation of the Armagh-Dunsink-Harvard telescope.
-Though installed and housed at Harvard's Boyden Observatory in South Africa, this was a joint endeavor with Armagh Observatory in Northern Ireland, the Republic of Ireland, and Harvard College Observatory.
+Although installed and housed at Harvard's Boyden Observatory in South Africa, this was a joint endeavor with the Armagh Observatory in Northern Ireland, the Republic of Ireland, and the Harvard College Observatory.
 This was one of the earlier examples of Space diplomacy that would be spearheaded at Harvard by astronomer Bart Bok.
-The director of the Armagh Observatory at the time was Eric Lindsay who not only got his PhD from Harvard in 1934, but he would meet and later marry Women Astronomical Computer, Sylvia Mussells (Sister to fellow astronomer and Harvard Plate Stacks employee Muriel Mussells Seyfert).
+The director of the Armagh Observatory at the time was Eric Lindsay, who not only got his PhD from Harvard in 1934, but he would meet and later marry Women Astronomical Computer, Sylvia Mussells (Sister to fellow astronomer and Harvard Plate Stacks employee Muriel Mussells Seyfert).
 De Valera recently pushed to create the Dublin Institute for Advanced Studies and its subsequent purchase of the Dunsink Observatory after Trinity College Dublin had ceased its operations a few years earlier.
 This cooperative agreement would be one of the rare instances where these two governments would regularly work together.
 The telescope was a 36—32 Baker-Schmidt telescope that received first light in October 1950.
 This telescope would make circular photographic plates from 1950 to 1963.
-The telescope would create 7,087 glass plate negatives focusing on nebulas and clusters.
+The telescope would create 7,087 glass plate negatives focusing on nebulae and clusters.
 The majority of these plates are still house at the Plate Stacks but some plates where known to be a Dunsink Observatory in 1995 and a small deposit of plates from this telescope was sent to PARI in 2007.